70 South Lambeth Road

 The space has been further enhanced with the addition of a shower room where resin floor and wall finishes have been used to extend the contemporary feel paired with matt black fittings on crisp white sanitary ware.

 A design-led reception area has been created with access-controlled entry directly from the lift, use of floor to ceiling glazing allows natural light in from the stairwell, feature suspended lighting adds effortless style allowing this top floor suite to feel considered and beautifully finished. similar works we did in the Diamond House, in Hatton Garden.

 The project required careful planning to ensure that people working in the building weren’t affected by the works.
-Our collaborative approach not only helped us build and maintain great relationships, it’s also led to more work – our latest project is in the building next door!
+Our collaborative approach not only helped us build and maintain great relationships, but it’s also led to more work – our latest project is in the building next door!